Geometric approach to Hall algebra of representations of Quivers over local ring: Ringel Hall algebra over exact categories

-\begin{rem} One may ask what the kernel $\mathcal{I}_1$ of the above map $f$ is.
-For the field case, Lusztig and Ringel show this is the ideal generated by the quantum Serre relations.
-However, for the case where we have the local ring $R=k[t]/(t^n)$, the kernel $\mathcal{I}_1$ is much more complicated.
-Let's finish this paper with the following example which gives some idea of what $\mathcal{I}_1$ is. \end{rem}
+We note that, for the case that $n=1$, i.e., $R$ is a field, Lusztig and Ringel show that the ideal $\mcal I_1$ is generated by the quantum Serre relations.
+However, for the case that $n\geq 2$, the ideal $\mathcal{I}_1$ is more complicated.
+The following example gives some ideas of what $\mathcal{I}_1$ is.